dfaker/VR-reversal/README.md

 224.611200-224.627511 [expr] v360 pitch -3.200000, [expr] v360 yaw 7.100000, [expr] v360 roll 0.000000, [expr] v360 d_fov 95.000000;
 # ffmpeg -ss 188 -i videoFile.mp4 -to 224 -copyts -vf "v360=hequirect:flat:in_stereo=sbs:out_stereo=2d:id_fov=180.0:d_fov=90:yaw=0:pitch=0:roll=0:w=1920.0:h=1080.0:interp=cubic,sendcmd=filename=3dViewHistory.txt" outputVideo.webm
 ```
-The comment at the end of the file is the suggested ffmpeg command to convert your video tracking data into an output video, it has the start and stop times set to the times when you intitially started changing the view of the vr 'head'.
+The comment at the end of the file is the suggested ffmpeg command to convert your video tracking data into an output video, it has the start and stop times set to the times when you intitially started changing the view of the vr 'head' via mouse motion or keyboard input.